mcdonagj/Tiptabs/README.md

 When rates are not available, the application sends an email notification to `mcdonagj@dukes.jmu.edu` of the service status. \
 Tiptabs utilizes various libraries and microframeworks, like Requests and Flask, that assist in the retrieval and routing of information.

+## Building the Project
-To build the project, complete any of the following steps:
+You can build Tiptabs using any of the following methods:
 1. Build via Makefile.
     Thanks to @kylelaker, you can build Tiptabs using the provided Makefile.
     Simply navigate to the Tiptabs directory, install the module with `make install`, and build using Docker with `make docker`.